Are you choosing your first studio microphone for home recording? You may get very overwhelmed by so many opinions and

 1. Dynamic Microphones are BEST for multi-purpose

 Dynamic microphones are durable and less affected by temperature and humidity.
 They reduce background noise very well.

 If you need a microphone for multi-purpose such as podcast, voice over, recording vocal and string instruments, the dynamic microphone is a good choice.

 With around $100, you are easy to find a good dynamic microphone at Amazon.

-B. Condenser Microphones are BEST for high quality audio
+2. Condenser Microphones are BEST for high-quality audio

 Condenser microphones are more sensitive than dynamic microphones.
 It means that they can capture even very small detail sounds – their response to treble and bass is extremely good.

 That is why you should choose condenser microphones in order to get high-quality audio recording.

 However, the condenser microphones don’t reduce background noise as well as dynamic microphones do.

 So you need a soundproof room or use a portable vocal booth for reducing noise during recording.

 Note: Condenser microphones require external phantom power to work.

-Most of best audio interface have built-in phantom power but not always, so you need to check this feature of the audio interface before buying it.
+Most of the best audio interfaces have built-in phantom power but not always, so you need to check this feature of the audio interface before buying it.

 If you don’t use an audio interface, or just want to connect the condenser microphone directly to your computer or laptop, the USB condenser microphones are the BEST choice.

 Choosing Large-Diaphragm vs. Small-Diaphragm Condenser Microphone?